How Long to Thaw a Turkey

 Can I Thaw a Turkey in the Microwave?

 Yes, but I’d really only recommend this method in extreme emergencies.
 That is, of course, assuming you can fit a turkey in your microwave!
 Ideally, you should follow your microwave’s instruction manual for the correct power level and timing.
 Can’t find your instruction manual?
 The USDA recommends thawing a turkey for 6 minutes per pound.
 They also recommend placing your turkey on a dish to catch any leftover turkey juices.

 How long to thaw turkey in the microwave: The USDA recommends microwaving for about 6 minutes per pound.
 A 12-pound turkey would take about an hour and 12 minutes to thaw.

 How it works: Unwrap the turkey from its original packaging and place it in the microwave.

 When you should cook the turkey: This method may start to cook portions of the turkey as it thaws.
 Because of that, it’s extremely important to cook it immediately after thawing.

 What About Thawing Turkey on the Countertop?

-If you’re wondering why there isn’t an “On the countertop” method, that’s because it’s never safe to thaw turkey at room temperature.
+If you’re wondering why there isn’t a countertop method, that’s because it’s never safe to thaw a turkey at room temperature.
 These temperatures can cause bacteria to grow on poultry.
-No one wants to spend Black Friday with a foodborne illness, so just don’t do it!
+No one wants to spend Black Friday with a foodborne illness, so just don’t do it.